Blue State Blues: A Decade of Fake News | Breitbart

 2017: Charlottesville “very fine people” hoax.
 President Trump condemned violence on all sides; specifically condemned racism; then noted that there were “very fine people” among non-violent protesters on both sides of the issue of the removal of a Confederate statue, adding: “I’m not talking about the neo-Nazis and the white nationalists, because they should be condemned totally.”
 The media later said that he had called neo-Nazis “very fine people.”

 2018: “Kids in cages.”
-In 2014, Breitbart News broke the story that thousands of illegal alien kids were suddenly swamping the border — many lured, or sent, by false expectations of amnesty from Obama.
-The media covered the story, but largely ignored the fact that the Obama administration had built chain-link fences in temporary holding facilities.
-By 2018, the media claimed Trump was putting “kids in cages” by enforcing existing immigration laws.
+In 2014, Breitbart News broke the story that thousands of illegal alien kids were suddenly swamping the border.
+The media covered the story, but largely ignored that Obama had built chain-link fences in temporary holding facilities.
+By 2018, thy claimed Trump was putting “kids in cages” by enforcing existing laws.
+Latee, the media spread unsubstantiated sexual allegations against Supreme Court Justice nominee Brett Kavanagh.

 2019: Ukraine phone call and impeachment.
 The Democrats, relying on a second- or third-hand complaint from a so-called “whistleblower,” claimed that president Trump tried to “solicit interference from a foreign country in the 2020 U.S. election.”
 Trump released the rough “transcript” of the call, showing he had done nothing of the sort.
 The Democrats pressed ahead with impeachment, using the media to publish selective leaks of closed-door testimony.